Past Lectures | Educating the Whole Physician

 Hil Malatino, Assistant Professor of Women's, Gender, and Sexuality Studies, Affiliate Faculty in the Department of Philosophy, and Research Associate with the Rock Ethics Institute, Penn State University

 Abstract: This talk examines the phenomenon of “queer embodiment”-- experiences of the body that don’t cohere according to cis-centric, sexually dimorphic, repronormative conceptions of somatic normalcy.
 Focusing in particular on intersex subjects, Malatino examines their encounters with biomedical technologies and medico-scientific understandings of gender pathology, and explores the ways in which the ontology of gender difference developed by the architects of modern sexology is consistently in tension with the embodied experience of intersex, trans, non-binary, and gender non-conforming subjects.

-January 30, 2020 (invited by Erika Doss, Department of American Studies)
+Lesley A. Sharp (invited by Erika Doss, Department of American Studies)

 4:30pm - 5:30pm

 Indiana University School of Medicine - South Bend

 1234 Notre Dame Avenue

 Lesley A. Sharp, Barbara Chamberlain & Helen Chamberlain Josefsberg ’30 Chair in Anthropology, Barnard College and Senior Research Scientist in Sociomedical Sciences, Mailman School of Public Health, Columbia University